AlexGao5417/Australia_Social_Media_Analysis_Team33/extra files/README.md

-some extra files to assist the
+some extra files are used to assist the implementation of this assignment